awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-branch.md

    This command produces output only if there are errors\.

-1. To update the list of available AWS CodeCommit repository branches in your local repo with the new remote branch name, run git remote update *remote\-name*\.
+1. To update the list of available CodeCommit repository branches in your local repo with the new remote branch name, run git remote update *remote\-name*\.

-   For example, to update the list of available branches for the AWS CodeCommit repository with the nickname `origin`:
+   For example, to update the list of available branches for the CodeCommit repository with the nickname `origin`:

    ```
    git remote update origin